Fed’s Barkin: ‘Slow progress’ on inflation, sees more hikes

 The strong jobs and retail sales reports, along with hotter-than-expected inflation figures, have prompted several Wall Street economists to pencil in more interest rate hikes by the Fed this year.
 Those increases will likely raise borrowing costs for mortgages, auto loans, credit cards and for business loans.

 Economists from Bank of America and Goldman Sachs both now expect the Fed will lift rates to a range of 5.25% to 5.5%, a quarter-point higher than the Fed itself projected at its December meeting.
-Its rate is currently at 4.5% to 4.75%, the highest in 15 years.
+Its rate is currently 4.5% to 4.75%, the highest in 15 years.

-Barkin’s comments follow tougher talk from other Fed officials earlier this week, such as Cleveland Fed president Loretta Mester, which has pushed stock and bond prices lower.
+Barkin’s comments follow tougher talk from other Fed officials earlier this week, such as Cleveland Fed president Loretta Mester, which has pushed stock and bond prices lower as investors increasingly expect more rate hikes.

 In his remarks, Barkin also cautioned that measures of underlying inflation remain high and may require additional rate increases.
 He said he was comfortable with raising rates a quarter-point at a time, rather than moving back to the larger increases of a half-point or more that the Fed implemented last year.